Nancy Kozikowski: Silk embroideries

 Nancy's embroidery designs are created in Suzhou, China.
 Chinese embroidery artists developed the Su style of embroidery over 2000 years ago.
 The technique has been highly prized by the Imperial Court for its extraordinary detail and extensive range of subtle silk thread colors.
 During the Song dynasty (960–1270 AD) the Suzhou embroiderers began to collaborate with artists and calligraphers, and it became fashionable to translate their work into silk embroideries.
 Nancy is currently working with the master Su embroiderers to interpret her designs in silk.

 Liberty project

 In 1986 Dave Nordstrand wrote: "Albuquerque artist Nancy Kozikowski wants to outfit the Statue of Liberty in a new garb.
 The well known weaver’s thoughts measure about 60 feet by 100 feet.
 That’s the size of the Indian chief blanket she’d like to drape around of the statue.
 It’s an idea sure to make Christo writhe with envy.
 'It would be representative of all the tribes,' Kozikowski said.
 'I think it’s time Native Americans were included in her (the statues) ideals.'"

-Because of an Albuquerque artist's dream, lady liberty has a Navajo blanket birthday gift.
-A new “chief’s” blanket is draped in the statue of liberty museum, which reopens today.
-Millions of people will gaze upon the red, white and blue blanket this year alone.
-More than 2000 anniversary guests were offered to the museum, but only a painting of the statue and the Navajo blanket were accepted.